Marika Mitsotakis

 Marika Mitsotakis (née Giannoukou, Μαρίκα Μητσοτάκη; November 29, 1930 – May 6, 2012) was the wife of the former Prime Minister of Greece Konstantinos Mitsotakis.
 She was regarded as a prominent political voice with the New Democracy political party, her husband's government, and Greek politics.
 She was nicknamed "Mrs. Marika" among Greeks.

 Biography

 Personal life

-Mitsotakis was born to a prominent Athenian family on November 29, 1930.
+Marika Giannoukou was born to a prominent Athenian family on November 29, 1930.
 She contracted poliomyelitis at a swimming pool when she was seventeen years old.
 She survived the illness, but lived with a walking disability for the rest of her life.
 In addition to her political activities, Mitsotakis became an activist for people with disabilities in Greece.

 She married Konstantinos Mitsotakis, member of a political family from Crete, in 1953.
 The couple had four children: Dora, who served as the Minister of Foreign Affairs of Greece from 2006 to 2009 and Mayor of Athens from 2003 until 2006, Alexandra, a civil-society activist, Katerina (Aikaterini) and Kyriakos, a member of the Hellenic Parliament from the New Democracy party who on 8 July 2019 became Prime Minister of Greece.
 Konstantinos served as the head of the New Democracy political party from 1984 to 1993.